How to sing I Don't Want To Miss A Thing

 The Ultimate Power Ballad Challenge

-The song starts with "I could stay awake just to hear you breathing."
-This sits in a comfortable speaking range (A3-D4).
-The key here is emotional texture.
+The song starts in D Major with a soft, intimate feel.
+The lines "I could stay awake just to hear you breathing" sit in a low, comfortable range (F#3 - A3).
+The challenge here is breath control.

 Frequently Asked Questions